akka/akka/akka-docs/rst/java/http/routing-dsl/index.rst

 File uploads
 ^^^^^^^^^^^^
+TODO not possible in Java DSL since there

 For high level directives to handle uploads see the :ref:`FileUploadDirectives-java`.

 Handling a simple file upload from for example a browser form with a `file` input can be done